allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`agent.docker_container_name_format`** (*string*)

-:::note Support
+:::note Compatibility Required
-Supported from Docker 0.6.5
+Compatible with Docker versions 0.6.5 and above
 :::

-* Set a name format for Docker containers created by a daemon
+* Set a name format for Docker containers created by an agent

 * The following variables can be used:
   * `task_id`